Jared Kushner: 2020 election aftermath

-Kushner's firm received commitments of more than $3 billion by the end of 2021 to invest in American and Israeli companies that are expanding in India, Africa, the Middle East and other parts of Asia.
+Kushner's firm landed the more than $2 billion only six months after Kushner stopped working as a senior adviser for the president, to invest in American and Israeli companies expanding in India, Africa, the Middle East and other parts of Asia.
 Investors include $2 billion from the Saudi public investment fund, with Kushner stating that he hopes to open an "investment corridor between Saudi Arabia and Israel", seen internationally as a "sign of warming ties between two historic rivals".

-Within the Trump administration, Kushner had been a staunch defender of Saudi ruler Mohammed bin Salman.
+Within the first Trump administration, Kushner had been a staunch defender of Saudi ruler Mohammed bin Salman.
 In 2021, Kushner started an investment firm, Affinity Partners.
 He sought funds for the new company through the sovereign wealth funds of Gulf countries.
 Advisers for the Public Investment Fund, the Saudi government's sovereign wealth fund, expressed several concerns about the transaction—including the inexperience of Affinity management, the degree of risk to be assumed by the Saudi kingdom, an "excessive" management fee, and a finding that Affinity's operations were "unsatisfactory in all aspects".
 However, PIF management overruled them and invested $2 billion in Kushner's firm, only six months after Kushner had left the White House.
 The firm primarily depended on Saudi money, as, by April 2022, it only had $2.5 billion under its management.
 According to ethics experts, the investment created the appearance of potential payback for Kushner.
 The House Oversight Committee said on June 2, 2022, that it had opened an investigation into whether Kushner had traded on his government position to get the deal.

 The fund plans to invest Saudi money into startup companies in Israel.
 According to the Wall Street Journal, "The decision marks the first known instance that the Saudi Public Investment Fund’s cash will be directed to Israel, a sign of the kingdom’s increasing willingness to do business with the country, even though they have no diplomatic relations."